How to Make Goat or Cow’s Milk Yogurt

-- Place in yogurt maker (or keep at 110 F), do not disturb
+- Place in a yogurt maker (or keep at 110 F), do not disturb

-- After 8 hours, tip the container slightly to see if yogurt is ‘set’
+- After 8 hours, tip the container slightly to see if the yogurt is ‘set’

-- Remove from yogurt maker when it reaches the desired consistency
+- Remove from the yogurt maker when it reaches the desired consistency

 When Something Goes Wrong: